Cumulative song

 "The Twelve Days of Christmas" is a cumulative song.

 A cumulative song is a song with a simple verse structure modified by progressive addition so that each verse is longer than the verse before.
 Cumulative songs are popular for group singing, in part because they require relatively little memorization of lyrics, and because remembering the previous verse to concatenate it to form the current verse can become a kind of game.

 Structure

 Typically, the lyrics take the form of a stanza of at least two lines.
 In each verse, the text of the first line introduces a new item, and the other line uses the words to begin a list which includes items from all the preceding verses.
 The item is typically a new phrase (simultaneously a group of words and a musical phrase) to a line in a previous stanza.

 The two lines are often separated by refrains.
 Many cumulative songs also have a chorus.

+A musical structure that could describe it might be: